Addepar/ember-charts/README.md

 You can view the examples at http://localhost:4200.

 You can run the tests at http://localhost:4200/tests.
-Tests are a work in progress - no need to run them right now.

 Before submitting a pull request, please compile the globals-based version of Ember Charts (the `dist` folder):